 I recently talked about 11 Foods Canadians Seem to Be Crazy About (And Strangely, I Am Not).
-Reading all the comments (food is always a hot topic!), I realized that foreigners may find some of the beloved French specialties strange, gross or simply “meh”.
+Reading all the comments (food is always a hot topic!), I realized that foreigners may find a few beloved French specialties strange, gross or simply “meh”.

-Okay, everyone has heard about French eating snails and frog legs.
-Fun fact: I have never ever seen frog legs and the only time I saw snails on the menu was in these tourist trap restaurants in the Latin Quarter in Paris.
+You must have heard about French eating snails and frog legs.
+Fun fact, I have never ever seen frog legs and the only time I saw snails on the menu was in these tourist trap restaurants in the Latin Quarter in Paris.
 These foods are a bit of a stereotype, like saying “Chinese eat dog meat”—the average French person doesn’t actually crave snails or frogs.

 On the other hand, some beloved foods are… well, strange from an outsider’s perspective.

 So, here are French foods locals eat while foreigners think “WTF”!

 Oeuf à la coque (aka soft-boiled egg yolk)

 This is a French staple for kids (and for parents who only have three minutes to come up with an acceptable dinner option).

 Boil an egg for three minutes and place it in an egg cup (all French families have egg cups—if you don’t, then the cap of your Évian bottle works well too!).
 Cut off the top of the egg with a knife and dip strips of buttered bread (known as mouillettes) to eat the runny yolk and semi-solidified egg white.